wpendl99/.github/profile/simon/simon-service/simon-service.md

   ./deployService.sh -k ~/keys/production.pem -h yourdomain.click -s simon
   ```

-  ⚠ **NOTE** - The deployment script for this project is different than pervious deployment scripts since it needs a port to assign the service to.
-Each of the Simon projects will use port 3000.
-When you use this script to deploy your start up project use port 4000 so that it does not conflict with the port used for the Simon project.
+  ⚠ **NOTE** - The deployment script for this project is different than pervious deployment scripts since it needs to set up the Node.js service for your backend code, and copy your front-end code to the `public` directory.
+You also want to make sure that your node.js HTTP service code for Simon is configured to listen on port 3000.
+When you deploy your Start Up you want to make sure that code is configured to listen on port 4000.

 - Update your `start up` repository README.md to record and reflect on what you learned.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).